 Conversion Tracking using Addue: Find out where your conversions are coming from

-In this tutorial we look at another kind of link you can generate on Addue – conversion tracking links (addue code TR).
 Conversion tracking links are used to determine the performance of advertising channels.
-You can drive traffic from your ad placements to Addue conversion tracking links instead of directly to your target website where the conversion takes place (ecommerce store, leadgen form etc).
-Before redirection to the target website, Addue will place a tracking cookie in the visitor’s web browser.
-If and when a conversion takes place on your website later, Addue will check to see if the visitor completing that conversion has the tracking cookie present.
-If it is, Addue can then conclude that that particular visitor came through the ad placement you were monitoring.
+You can drive traffic from your ad placements to Addue conversion tracking links instead of directly to your target website where the conversion takes place.
+(It is also possible to track conversions using Addue without the use of explicit conversion links, allowing you to use your own final URL as the destination URL of your ads.
+See the note at this end of the article for more on this.)
+Before redirection to the target website, Addue will track visitors using a combination of cookies and fingerprints capable of handling most modern browsers.
+If and when a conversion takes place on your website later, Addue will check to see if the visitor completing that conversion has a tracking cookie present or matches a browser fingerprint.
+If so, Addue can then conclude that that particular visitor came through the ad placement you were monitoring.

 Conversion tracking can therefore be used to optimize your advertising ROI.
 In internet marketing it is fundamental to know where your conversions are coming from, and the average cost of those conversions.
-This in turn determines how much your advertising budget for that particular advertising channel should be.
-Without conversion tracking, your advertising effort would be based on guessing, which is mostly inaccurate and can lead to massive under-spending on a good channel or over-spending on a bad one (both harmful).
+This in turn determines how much your advertising budget for that particular advertising channel should be and avoids massive under-spending on a good channel or over-spending on a bad one.

-To get started with conversion tracking, go to your Addue account page, choose “Insert New Rule” and select the “TR – Conversion Tracking Rule” option.
-The conversion tracking rule form comes up on the next page:
+To get started with conversion tracking, go to your Addue account page, choose “Insert New Link” and select the “TR – Conversion Tracking Link” option.
+The conversion tracking link form comes up on the next page:

-Fill out the form as above, using “tutorial5” as the ruleset ID, but instead of “amazon.com” for the destination URL, choose a website under your control.
+Fill out the form as above, using “tutorial5” as the linkset ID, but instead of “traffikoo.com” for the destination URL, choose a website under your control.
 This is important since to complete the conversion tracking setup you’re going to need to insert a small piece of code on the checkout page of that website shortly.

-Submit the rule.
-Under List/Edit/Delete rules you can find the rule you just inserted and click on “tutorial5” to bring up the ruleset.
-You should see a screen like the below, but with amazon.com replaced with your target website:
+Submit the link.
+Under List/Edit/Delete links you can find the link you just inserted and click on “tutorial5” to bring up the linkset.
+You should see a screen like the below, but with traffikoo.com replaced with your target website:

-Conversion tracking rulesets should have just one single rule, as in this example.
-There should be no other rules present, including any other TR rules, DR rules, etc. All that is needed and all that should be present in each TR ruleset is a single TR rule defining the destination URL as above.
+Conversion tracking linksets should have just one single link, as in this example.
+There should be no other links present, including any other TR links, DR links, etc. All that is needed and all that should be present in each TR linkset is a single TR link defining the destination URL as above.

-The link to use to track conversions is as given in the ruleset listing page at the top of the listing:
+The link to use to track conversions is as given in the linkset listing page at the top of the listing:

 (where 246 will be replaced with your unique account ID on Addue)

-You can place this link as the destination URL in your advertising channels and send traffic to it instead of directly to your website.
-It will then redirect traffic to your target website after placing a tracking cookie on it.
+You should now place this link as the destination URL in your advertising channels and send traffic to it instead of directly to your website.
+(And if they don’t allow this, see the update at the end of this tutorial for linkless conversion tracking).

 This completes the first part of the conversion tracking setup.
 The second part is placing a small piece of code (known as a “tracking pixel”) on the confirmation page on your website where conversions are marked as completed.
 This is typically a thank you page of some kind which is presented to site visitors after they have completed a conversion (filled out a leadgen form, checked out a shopping cart, etc.).
 We need this page to report back to Addue that a conversion has happened so that Addue can in turn check whether that conversion was coming from the tracking link you are monitoring.